ContextLab/CDL-tutorials/packages/README.md

 1. change line 5 to the name of your package
 2. rename line 12 to the name of the function/class you want to document (this is just the label).
-3. Replace line 18 with the location of the function/class within the package (e.g. `cdl.chatter`).
+3. Replace line 18 with the location of the function/class within the package (e.g. `cdl.hmm`).
 4. Copy and paste line 12-18 for all functions/classes you want to document

 If you set up your docstrings correctly, that should be all you have to do.
 When `sphinx` builds the website, these references will automatically be populated with your docstrings.
 Note that this manual approach is easy enough for small projects but could be unsustainable for larger packages.
 For larger packages, you'll want to learn how to use [sphinx-apidoc](http://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).
 For an example of an `api.rst` file, see [here](https://github.com/ContextLab/hypertools/blob/master/docs/api.rst).

 ### Tutorials
 While tedious, this is a crucial part of your documentation.
 It provides a way for users to learn about the package how you intended it to be used.
 In practice, writing these notebooks are also very useful for finding software bugs and testing whether your API makes sense in the "wild".
 These tutorials can be written as a jupyter notebook (located in `docs/tutorial`) and then converted to `.rst` format with a script that I shamelessly stole from `seaborn` (located here: `docs/tutorial/tools/nb_to_doc.py`).
 For an example notebook see [here](https://github.com/ContextLab/hypertools/blob/master/docs/tutorials/plot.ipynb).
 After writing the tutorial from `docs/tutorial` in the terminal run: `make notebooks`.
 If this is successful, the output should be a `.rst` file with the same name as your notebook (and no error messages in the console). __NOTE:__ This must be run prior to generating the documentation.

+## Tests